MicrosoftDocs/SupportArticles-docs/support/sql/connect/using-kerberosmngr-sqlserver.md

 - **Status - Duplicate SPN**

-  More information: You might encounter this scenario if the same SPN is registered under different accounts in Active Directory.
+  **More information**: You might encounter this scenario if the same SPN is registered under different accounts in Active Directory.

-  Actions: Follow these steps to add an SPN to Active Directory:
+  **Actions**: Follow these steps to add an SPN to Active Directory:

   1. Select **Fix**.
   1. Check the information in the **Warning** dialog box.
   1. Select **Yes** to add the missing SPN to Active Directory.